 Aristotle used the word in his “Poetics” where it is taken as a mistake or error in judgment.
 The term envelops wrongdoings which may be accidental or deliberate.
-One of the classic examples of hamartia is where a hero wants to achieve something but, while doing so, he commits an intentional or accidental error and he ends up achieving exactly the opposite with disastrous results.
+One of the classic hamartia examples is where a hero wants to achieve something but, while doing so, he commits an intentional or accidental error and he ends up achieving exactly the opposite with disastrous results.
 Such a downfall is often marked by a reversal of fortune.

 Hamartia and Hubris

 A typical example of hamartia in tragedies is “hubris” which is excessive pride and ego in a hero’s character which ultimately brings his tragic downfall in a tragedy.
 In Greek tragedies, the “hubristic” actions of a hero, in a powerful position, causes his shame and humiliation.

 “Oedipus” in a famous Greek Tragedy is a perfect example of hamartia i.e. his downfall is cause by unintentional wrongdoings.
 His “hubris” makes him try to defy the prophecy of gods but he ends up doing what he feared the most.